GoogleChrome/workbox/docs/recipes/rollup.md

 ---
-layout: index
+layout: page
-title: Rollup Bundling
+title: Recipes > Rollup Bundling
-navigation_weight: 1
 ---

-# Rollup-based Bundling
+# Rollup Bundling

 These recipes cover the following `sw-lib` use case:
 - You want to write and maintain your own `sw.js` file that uses precaching via